wolfmanjm/wolfhbot/README.md

 * [animation of the scissor lift concept](http://blog.wolfman.com/files/scissor-lift.gif)
 * [Scissor Lift prototype in action](http://youtu.be/5y0PBw3Y6yg)

-Recently re wired to be Corexy rathe rthan HBot.
+Recently re wired to be Corexy rather than HBot.
+Tis seems to redice racking of the X Gantry.

 The four idlers on the XGantry are grooved 5mm bearings that bolt directly to the extrusion slots.
 One of the X carriage bearings is